Onboarding

 Borrower profile pages on the protocol UI provide contact information (email, Telegram, Twitter), and each market displays its credential requirements.

-Addresses flagged as sanctioned by the Chainalysis oracle contract are automatically blocked from interacting with the protocol.
+Addresses flagged as sanctioned by the are automatically blocked from interacting with the protocol.